-The color of the Metallics is independent of the color of the base coat.
+The color of Metallics is independent of the color of the base coat.

 Turboshifts are very much dependent on the color of the undercoat.

-Zenishifts will flip-flop no matter what the base color happens to be.
+Zenishifts will flip-flop depending on the base color.

-Disclaimer: My photographic skills are not perfect, I am just now learning how to use a gray card.
-Also it should be noted that it is hard to get even coverage over white with some of the darker paints.
+Disclaimer: It should be noted that it is hard to get even coverage over white with some of the darker paints.
 However, the photos shown below give you a good idea of the overall trends.

 Below is the strip with just the base colors showing.
 The order of the different base colors (black, grey, tan, and white) is the same for all of the pictures.

-Almost all of the Metallics (Redrum, Cool Range, People Eater, Emerald Nightmare, etc.) have black as their recommended undercoat color.
-There are a few exceptions: the Bright Lights Metallics (Absinthe, Curacao, Multipass, Pearly Gates, and Pucker) and the Omakase Bundle (Maguro, Matcha, Momo, Sakura, Taro, and Yuzu).
-In both of these cases, the recommended base color is white.
-This was done in order to emphasize their light, pastel colors.
+Almost all of the Metallics have black as their recommended undercoat color.
+There are a few exceptions: those recommended over white but can be used over black (Absinthe, Bees Knees, Curacao, Multi Pass, Pearly Gates, and Pucker) and the pastels ( Maguro, Matcha, Momo, Sakura, Taro, and Yuzu) for use over white.
+In both of these cases, the recommended base color is white in order to emphasize their light colors.

-I picked one paint from each of these three groups to give you a sense of how they look over the four different colors — People Eater (standard Metallic), Absinthe (Bright Lights), and Taro (Omakase).
+I picked one paint from each of these three groups to give you a sense of how they look over the four different colors — People Eater (standard Metallic), Absinthe (White/Black), and Taro (White).

 As shown in the photos, the overall color of the Metallics does not depend on the color of the base coat.
 However, there is a trend that these paints tend to be at their darkest over black, and lightest over white.Taro, in particular, illustrates this point.
 When placed over black, this pastel paint, loses its soft, pale tone and takes on a deeper hue.

-True2Color - more or less looks like one of the shifting colors
+True2Color - looks like one of the shifting colors

 White Base - looks white with a few flecks of color